lucaspopp0/hass-updatemanager/update-manager/README.md

 # update-manager

-A Home Assistant Add-On for managing smart lightswitches!
+A Home Assistant add-on for automating updates

-Consists of a frontend site, and backend server